strapi/strapi/docs/docs/guides/03-typescript.md

 ### c.
 Exports

-In most cases, it is recommended to use regular exports (export) instead of the default export (export default).
-Regular exports provide more flexibility and clarity when importing and using modules.
+In most cases, it is recommended to use named exports (export) instead of the default export (export default).
+Named exports provide more flexibility and clarity when importing and using modules.
 They allow importing specific members of a module explicitly, which improves code readability and maintainability.

 However, there are a few exceptions where using export default might be appropriate.
 For example, when exporting a single primary entity or class from a module, or when working with modules that have a natural default export, such as a configuration object.